 - Mild temperatures.
 Japanese aucuba plants survive winters in USDA plant hardiness zones 7b through 10.

 - Well-drained soil.
-The ideal soil is moist with a high organic content, but the plants tolerate most any soil, including heavy clay, as long as it is well drained.
+The ideal soil is moist with a high organic content, but the plants tolerate almost any soil, including heavy clay, as long as it is well-drained.

-Plant the shrubs 2 to 3 feet apart.
+Plant the shrubs 2 to 3 feet (0.5-1 m.) apart.
 They grow slowly, and the area may look sparse for quite a while as they grow to fill their space.
-The advantage of the slow growth is that the plant rarely needs pruning.
-Clean up plants as necessary by snipping off broken, dead and diseased foliage and twigs.
+The advantage of slow growth is that the plant rarely needs pruning.
+Clean up plants as necessary by snipping off broken, dead, and diseased foliage and twigs.